Thousands of new domain names are being released, giving businesses a wider choice when trying to find a memorable domain name for their company

 Back in 2008, ICANN decided to liberalise the domain name market, paving the way for thousands of new domain names.

-ICANN then invited organisations to propose new domain extensions.
+ICANN invited organisations to propose new domain extensions.
 Many big brands applied for their own gTLDs, like .microsoft or .apple.

 With the total cost of applying to create a gTLD estimated at around $1m, this option was unavailable to most smaller companies.